chichunho/kaggle-house-price-prediction/README.md

 the given attributes.

 This repository contains:
-1. Brief introduction
+1. Description
 2. Dependencies
 3. Model selection and scores

-## Brief introduction
+## Description

 House price are changing every day, we need a system to predict the house price in the future, which can help either home buyers or householders to understand how they can predict the sale price of it or how to set the price respectively.

 ## Dependencies

+Language: R

 Following R packages are used:
 - e1071